kopeckyf/taupy/documentation/source/installation/index.rst

 Quick start
 ===========

-After installation :py:obj:`taupy` can be imported to a Python session, either by importing the module to your current namespace:
+After installation :py:obj:`taupy` can be imported to Python either by importing the module to the current namespace:

 .. code:: python